telefonicaid/iotagent-node-lib/doc/api.md

 "explicitAttrs": true
 ```

-just measures defined in active, static (plus conditionally TimeInstant) will be propagated to NGSI interface.
+should progress just active attributes, static (plus conditionally TimeInstant)  which receives measures and all active attributes with expressions

 Case 3: